 You can ask for access or correction by contacting us.
 If you ask, we must give you access to your personal information, and take reasonable steps to correct it if we consider it is incorrect.

-You can complain to us in writing, over the phone, or through our online enquiry portal.
+You can make a privacy enquiry to us in writing, over the phone, or through our online privacy enquiry form.

 The Privacy Officer